 Getting help for an eating disorder

 If you think you may have an eating disorder, see your GP as soon as you can.

 Your GP will ask you questions about your eating habits and how you're feeling.
 They'll also do a full health check.

 If you have an eating disorder, your GP should refer you to an eating disorder specialist.

 It's hard to admit you have a problem and ask for help.
 It may make things easier if you bring a friend or loved one with you to your appointment.

 Getting help for someone else

-If you have an eating disorder, you might be secretive and defensive about your eating and weight.
+Someone with an eating disorder might be secretive and defensive about eating and weight.